 A native of Mount Desert Island, Corey has been around construction sites since he was old enough pick up bent nails.
 Though he showed early promise as a nail-picker-upper, Corey is not one to rest on his laurels, and he quickly moved up through the ranks, working for many esteemed carpenters and contractors (including himself) in the process.
 With expertise in a broad range of materials and methods and an innate drive to maximize efficiency at all levels of work, Corey works with the speed and skill of many carpenters twice his age.
 His ability to visualize a project from foundation to fixtures, combined with a commitment to quality work as unyielding as any MDI granite, is rare at any age.
 As BenCo’s Lead Carpenter, Corey is responsible for seeing and solving problems before they exist in the real world, as well as ordering materials, interfacing with architects and designers, and yes, even picking up the occasional bent nail.

-When he’s not swinging a 14oz Stiletto, listening to music so cutting edge that it doesn’t exist yet, or admiring his growing collection of high-end power tools, Corey is enjoying family life with his wife and their two young kids, and maybe even working on his own high-performance home.
+When he’s not swinging a 14oz Stiletto, listening to music so cutting edge that it doesn’t exist yet, or polishing his new tractor until it glows like a sodium streetlight, Corey is enjoying family life with his wife and their two young kids, and maybe even working on his own high-performance home.

 Though Jesse hails from land-locked southwestern New Hampshire, he heard and heeded the call of the ocean.
 A graduate of both boat building school and years spent living aboard his own sailing vessel in and around Portland Harbor, he has finally settled down to a life near the water—and, conveniently, very close to BenCo headquarters—in Brunswick.
 In addition to honing his enviable finish carpentry chops on countless high-end homes in Maine, Jesse is a nearly 20-year veteran of the Structural Insulated Panel industry, and our resident expert in panel fabrication, installation, and modification.
 While he’s not afraid to climb up on a roof with a sheet or two of plywood, these days Jesse tackles many of our most demanding trim jobs and stair and railing installations.
 With a keen eye for detail and an encyclopedic knowledge of the behaviors of wood, Jesse has the skill, patience, and talent to take any project from far-flung fantasy to exquisitely constructed reality fit for the finest home—or even the finest yacht.